 by Dr. Joyce M. Woods

-Begin by thinking of your home as a toxic waste dump.
-The average home today contains 62 toxic chemicals – more than a chemistry lab at the turn of the century.
+Begin by thinking of your home as a toxic waste dump because studies show that the average home today contains 62 toxic chemicals – more than a chemistry lab at the turn of the century.
 More than 72,000 synthetic chemicals have been produced since WW II.
 Less than 2% of synthetic chemicals have been tested for toxicity, mutagenic and carcinogenic effects, or birth defects.
 The majority of chemicals have never been tested for long-term effects.

 a.
 An EPA survey concluded that indoor air was 3 to 70 times more polluted than outdoor air.